mkaniukk/netanalytics/README.md

 A comprehensive network analysis tool written in Go that provides detailed information about hosts, including DNS records, TLS/SSL certificates, HTTP responses, geolocation, security headers, and infrastructure detection.
 Features intelligent analysis that highlights important security findings and unusual configurations.

+## Disclaimer

+This tool is intended for educational and authorized security testing purposes only.
+It is not designed or intended to be used for unauthorized reconnaissance or malicious activities.
+The author assumes no responsibility for any misuse of this tool or any damage caused by its use.
+Users are solely responsible for ensuring they have proper authorization before scanning any target.

 ## Features

 ### 🔍 Key Findings Analysis